factcast/factcast/factcast-site/documentation/content/factus/introduction.md

 ```

 Now the payload of a Fact created from your Events will be, as you'd expect, the json-serialized form of the Event which is created by the 'EventSerializer'.

+Factus ships with a default Serializer for EventObjects.
+It uses Jackson and builds on a predefined ObjectMapper, if defined (otherwise just uses the internal FactCast-configured ObjectMapper).
+If, for some reason, you want to redefine this, you can control the serialized used with your EventObject by annotating it with `@SerializeUsing(MyFunkySerializer.class)`, where MyFunkySerializer has to
+implement EventSerializer.

 So. now that we covered Facts and Events and their conversion, what to do with them?